This post was inspired by my girl, Michelle from She’s Not So Basic’s “The Unexpected Mother’s Day” Post. Love you <3

 The day it changed

 A short while later, the summer of 2009, my mom rushed into my room one morning panicked, “COME, ITS ROGER.”
 If you know me, you know I am not a morning person.
 I said “what” and grumbled as I looked at the clock and saw it wasn’t even 7 am yet.
 She repeated hysterically, “you need to come now, he, he he!
-I don’t know if he took too many sleep pills I don’t know I don’t know, just go look...” she couldn’t even get the words out.
+I don’t know if he took too many sleeping pills I don’t know I don’t know, just go look...” she couldn’t even get the words out.

 Panicked, I leapt out of bed and to our back patio where my dad was sitting.
 I asked him what was going on, and he just looked at me spaced out, struggling to find words.
 Frustrated and hitting his knee.
 He pushed out some gibberish.
 My mom rushed out behind me, and said “who is this?” pointing at me.
 He said, “Cleo”.
 Cleo was his cat that he had since the mid 90s.
 My mom said, “no, who is this?” he said “Cleo” again.